KhronosGroup/glTF/specification/README.md

 buffers and bufferViews do not contain type information.
 They simply define the raw data for retrieval from the file.
 Objects within the glTF file (meshes, skins, animations) never access buffers or bufferViews directly, but rather via *accessors*.

-Buffer data is little endian.

 ### Accessors

 All large data for meshes, skins and animations is stored in buffers and retrieved via accessors.

 An *accessor* defines a method for retrieving data as typed arrays from within a bufferView.
-The accessor specifies a component type (e.g. `FLOAT`) and a data type (e.g. `VEC3`), which when combined define the complete data type for each array.
+The accessor specifies a component type (e.g. `FLOAT`) and a data type (e.g. `VEC3`), which when combined define the complete data type for each array element.
 The accessor also specifies the location and size of the data within the bufferView using the properties `byteOffset` and `count`. count specifies the number of attributes within the bufferView, *not* the number of bytes.

-All accessors are stored in the asset's `accessors` property.
+All accessors are stored in the asset's `accessors` dictionary property.

 The following fragment shows two accessors, a scalar accessor for retrieving a primitive's indices and a 3-float-component vector accessor for retrieving the primitive's position data.